 Kelsie Wendelberger is currently working at the Senate Budget Committee as a Policy Assistant in D.C.
 She is a highly motivated foreign affairs and political science professional with substantial leadership experience in both the public and private sectors.
 Over the years she has helped operate the Republican/conservative strategy for local, state, national, and international campaigns, and most recently served the Foreign Affairs Advisers for President Donald Trump's campaign.
 She has seen first-hand the importance of environmental care and sustainability, and how it can drastically improve the economy and everyday lives of people in her work abroad.
 This has motivated her to promote RepublicEn's mission both in the grassroots level back in her home state of Wisconsin and in the national level in D.C.
 Kelsie is a recent graduate from Wheaton College (’15) with a BA in International Relations and Economics.

-David Rokeach is a Consultant at The Boston Consulting Group in Washington, DC, where he has focused on strategy and organizational change for public sector, consumer, and pharmaceutical clients.
-David served as the Director of Project Leadership for Trump for America, Donald Trump's presidential transition team.
+David Rokeach is a Project Leader at The Boston Consulting Group in Washington, DC, where he has focused on strategy and organizational change for consumer, pharmaceutical, and public sector clients.
 Previously, he advised Republicans in the U.S. House and Senate on energy and environmental policy.
 David earned an MBA from Duke University's Fuqua School of Business, and a Bachelor’s in Political Science from Johns Hopkins University.

 Liam Nuhring, a graduate of Concordia College in Moorhead, MN as of late Spring 2017, has promoted conservative values and principles on campus and in his community throughout his college career.
 Serving as president of the school’s College Republican organization, as well as holding leadership roles on campus with Young Americans for Freedom and as a pro-liberty writer with Concordia’s student newspaper, The Concordian.